selcukmart/FormGenerator/README.md

         /**
          * optional
          */
-        'export-object' => [
+        'build-object' => [
-            // default: FormGenerator_namespace\FormGeneratorExport
+            // default: FormGenerator_namespace\FormGeneratorBuilder
-            // if you set your namespace the system will run your FormGeneratorExport folder
+            // if you set your namespace the system will run your FormGeneratorBuilder folder
-            // only name space your folder name must be FormGeneratorExport 'namespace' => ''
+            // only name space your folder name must be FormGeneratorBuilder 'namespace' => ''
         ],
     ],